 Adrian Jones, of Coed Camlas, who was diagnosed with type 1 diabetes more than 20 years ago, died suddenly aged 41 at home on June 3.

-His devastated wife Cath and daughters Chloe 16 and Sophie 12, now want to help other sufferers and their families by setting up a charitable trust in his memory to provide education and funds for research into diabetes.
+His devastated wife Cath and daughters Chloe 16 and Sophie 12, now want to help other sufferers and their families by setting up a charitable trust in his memory to provide education and funds for

 Mrs Jones said Adrian, who worked in IT Support for Torfaen County Borough Council, was a well-respected and much-loved man.